-You don't need a business entity to start a private practice.
+You don't absolutely need an incorporated business entity like an LLC or Professional Corporation to start a private practice.
 Full stop.
-In many cases, you can operate as a sole proprietor without much downside.
+In many cases, you can operate as a sole proprietor without too much downside.
 If you're using a brand name (rather than your legal name) for your sole prop, you will want to complete a Doing Business As (DBA) filing.

 Sure, a business entity like an LLC or Professional Corporation can offer some benefits, but they aren't always that compelling.

 That said, in many states forming an LLC - or Professional LLC - is cheap and easy.
 There isn't much downside to forming one.
 But keep reading 👇 for more details on nuanced requirements for licensed professionals like you - including why in California you can't operate through an LLC.
 (Sorry! 😕)